gcskoenig/gcskoenig.github.io/content/posts/2022/interpretability-levels/index.md

 1. carefully choose the aspect of model and data that they are interested in and
 2. to understand which IML descriptors are suitable for their task.

-Therefore we present a taxonomy of the different aspects of model and data that may be of interest ({{< relref "#taxonomy:-aspects-of-model-and-data" >}}) and classify existing established IML methods within that taxonomy ({{< relref "#classification-of-common-iml-techniques" >}}).
+Therefore we present a taxonomy of the different aspects of model and data that may be of interest ([here]({{< relref "interpretability-levels.md#taxonomy-aspects-of-model-and-data" >}})) and classify existing established IML methods within that taxonomy ([here]({{< relref "interpretability-levels.md#classification-of-common-iml-techniques" >}})).
 Thereby we focus on model-agnostic post-hoc interpretability methods that are designed for supervised learning scenarios with tabular data.
 [We do not distinguish between global/local etc].

 [^1]: The learned model includes both the temperature in-store and the temperature back-room.
 Both variables are strongly correlated; in the model they cancel each other out, such that they do not contribute to the prediction on real-world data.
 However, for the PDP the correlation between the variables is broken, such that the variable has an effect and we cannot make conclusions about the correlations in the data.
 Furthermore, correlation is not causation.